 Leave early enough to avoid being caught in fire, smoke or road congestion.
 If you are advised to leave by local authorities, do not hesitate!

 Leave to a predetermined location.
-It should be a low-risk area, such as a well-prepared neighbor or relative’s house, an American Red Cross shelter or evacuation center, motel, etc.
+It should be a low-risk area, such as a well-prepared neighbor or relative’s house, an American Red Cross shelter or evacuation center, a motel, etc.

 How to Get There